Cíall agus neart

 Anna Hennessy (c1806–1881) married James O’Connell (1836).
 Family Lore often gives Anna the double–barrelled name of “Pope–Hennessy”.
 On her death certificate, and the certificates of her Australasian sons, her name is written only as Hennessy.
 She was part of the wider Hennessy family of Cork, and a relative of Sir John Pope Hennessy who was governor of various British colonies.
 This branch added “Pope” to their name after what was seen as a daughter’s advantageous marriage into the Pope family of Riversdale and Causeway.
 The Cork Hennessys called themselves the Hennessys of “Ballyhennessy”.
 After serving as a mercenary for Louis XV of France, the Corcu Loígde nobleman Richard Hennessy would establish his famous Hennessy Cognac on land given him by the king in compensation.
 Several of his descendants have gone on to distinguish themselves in French politics, notably politician Jean Hennessy.
 Family lore mentions John Pope Hennessy as a possible candidate for Governor of New Zealand, and that there would be “jobs aplenty” for any family member willing to make the move, but there is no evidence that this was ever so.
 The Dee family of Lahardane and Hokitika have similiar family lore.

 Anna was married three times in total.
-Her first (1820) spouce’s name is unknown, her second (1824) was William Griffin with whom she had a son, Patrick Griffin (1828–1915), and her third being James.
+Her first (1820) spouce’s name was James Casey, with whom she had a son, James Casey Jnr.
+(1822), her second (1824) was William Griffin with whom she had a son, Patrick Griffin (1828–1915), and her third being James.

 Anna died 28 Febuary 1881 when she was about 75 and living in Market Street, Listowel.
 Her death certificate names her as Anna O’Connell, female, a farmer’s widow, that she died of acute bronchitis, 8 days, and that James Horgan was present at her death.